 Prosecutors in Minas Gerais state have reported there was collusion between mining giant Vale and German consultancy Tüv Süd.
 In the motion, presented Tuesday (Jan.
 21) by the prosecutors, both companies are said to have been aware of the critical circumstances at the Brumadinho dam that collapsed, but to have refrained from sharing information with authorities or society and faced the risks.
 Sixteen employees were charged with manslaughter.

-The tragedy is turning one year old next Saturday (25).
+Next Saturday (25), one year will have elapsed since the tragedy took place.
 Since the incident, 259 bodies have been retrieved.
 Eleven people are still missing.
 Most of the victims worked for Vale or for outsourced companies active in the Córrego do Feijão mine.
 The structure that burst had its operational conditions guaranteed by audits by Tüv Süd, which signed the tailings dam’s stability certificate.

 Among the 16 individuals targeted are former Vale CEO Fábio Schvartsman and another 10 Vale employees.
 The other five occupied posts at Tüv Süd.
 They are accused of a number of environmental crimes and aggravated murder, as the victims were given no chance to fight for their lives.
 If they are convicted, sentences may vary from 12 to 30 years in jail for homicide alone.
 The two companies were also reported for environmental crimes and may face a number of sanctions.